-The key artists of magic realism were Felice Casorati, Antonio Donghi, Cagnaccio di San Pietro, Gino Severini, Ubaldo Oppi, Achille Funi and Carlo Levi.
-The works featured in the exhibition by Giorgio de Chirico and Carlo Carrà will display the basic tenets of magic realism.
-Works by artists who are lesser known outside Italy, such as Mario and Edita Broglio, Gian Emilio Malerba, Carlo Sbisà, Gregorio Sciltian, and Cesare Sofianopulo, will demonstrate the diversity of the movement.
+The key artists featured in the exhibition are Felice Casorati, Antonio Donghi, Cagnaccio di San Pietro, Gino Severini, Ubaldo Oppi, Achille Funi and Carlo Levi.
+The works featured in the exhibition by Giorgio de Chirico and Carlo Carrà display the basic tenets of magic realism.
+Works by artists who are lesser known outside Italy, such as Mario and Edita Broglio, Gian Emilio Malerba, Carlo Sbisà, Gregorio Sciltian, and Cesare Sofianopulo, demonstrate the diversity of the movement.

-The exhibition will also include works by artists featured in the Ateneum collection who represent the realist and classicist modernism of the 1920s and 1930s in Finland, such as Ragnar Ekelund, Greta Hällfors-Sipilä, Yrjö Ollila and Ilmari Vuori.
-The exhibition will coincide with the release of a publication, in Finnish, Swedish and English, produced by the Ateneum.
+The exhibition also presents works in the Ateneum collection by artists who represent the realist and classicist modernism of the 1920s and 1930s, such as Ragnar Ekelund, Greta Hällfors-Sipilä, Olli Miettinen, Yrjö Ollila, Martti Ranttila, Juho Salminen and Ilmari Vuori.
+Furthermore, the exhibition presents Italian prints from the Rolando and Siv Pieraccini collection held by the Ateneum.

 The exhibition has been curated by the director of the Foundation for the Municipal Museums of Venice (“Fondazione Musei Civici di Venezia”), Gabriella Belli; Professor Valerio Terraroli from the University of Verona; and the chief curator at the Ateneum Art Museum, Teijamari Jyrkkiö, in collaboration with 24ORE Cultura.
 The works are drawn from esteemed public and private collections in Italy and elsewhere in Europe.